 The Incident Commander (IC, leader of the IMT) sets the overall command objectives for the response.
 He/she sets the direction for the response actions consistent with the mission and policies of the organization.

-For example, in an incident involving power failure, ensuring the safety of residents and employees is the highest priority.
+For example, in an incident involving power failure, ensuring the safety of people supported and employees is the highest priority.
 The Incident Response Guides (IRGs) provide examples of objectives that apply to the response based on the cause.
 These may be used in the Incident Action Planning process.